 Bina’s Creature Stall has unique companions such as cackling Kowakian monkey-lizards for you to take home.
 Adopt a plush Porg puppet, a disgustingly adorable writhing baby Rathtar, or a shoulder-sitting monkey-lizard like Salacious Crumb.
 All the animals react to your touch with sound and movement, and the stall is stuffed with additional animatronic aliens that, unfortunately, can’t be taken home.

-Another big hug, is Mubo’s Droid Depo, where you can build your own droid.
+Another big hit is Mubo’s Droid Depo, where you can build your own droid.
 Pick robot parts off of conveyor belts to build your own pint-size R-series or BB-series droid, which will then communicate with its full-scale counterparts around the land.
 Pre-assembled droids, like a chatty C-3PO and a Rex bluetooth speaker, are also available.
 Greet the gregarious robots outside, one of whom is enjoying a relaxing grease bath.
 Custom build droids start at $99, with upgrades available for an additional price.
 The initial price includes a carry box.
+Reservations are available up to 60 days in advance, through the app or online.

 Shopping on Batuu is a lot of fun, and it will be hard to go home empty-handed.
 So, Seth and Liliane challenge you to tell us what you think is the ONE item that both of them bought to take home.
 Enter our GIVEAWAY below.